Patrick-Duvall/learning/sandi_metz/nothing_is_something.md

 | House   | Data   | default # This order algorithim   |
 | RandomHouse   | Data   | shuffle   |

+Base class part of algorithm is just as valid as subclass parts of algorithm.
+Order and Format are roles.

 ``` ruby
 # DATA = lines of 'House that Jack Built'